spectrocloud/librarium/content/docs/04-clusters/01-public-cloud/80-deploy-k8s-cluster.md

 ## Cleanup

-Use the following steps to clean up all the resources you created for the tutorial.
-Use the destroy command to remove all the resources you created through Terraform.
+Use the following steps to clean up the resources you created for the tutorial.
+Use the `destroy` command to remove all the resources you created through Terraform.

 <br />